RCL SSL HTTP AutoRenew for Windows

 - The full chain certificate filecaBundle.crt

-- The intermediate certificate fileprivateKey.key
+- The Intermediate Certificates (CA Bundle) fileprivateKey.key

-- The certificate’s private key file
+- The Certificate Private Key file

 Configuring the Web Servers

-After, you have installed the Windows Service and renewed certificates have been downloaded to your specified folder.Please follow the links below to configure your web server to use the certificates :
+After, you have installed the Windows Service and the renewed certificates have been downloaded to the specified folder.
+Please follow the links below to configure your web server to use the certificates files in the folder generated by the service :